dbcook/openrocket-database/README.md

 Release notes from older versions can be seen [here](docs/release_notes_archive.md)

+## WARNINGS

+### DO NOT ASSUME THAT ANY INFORMATION IN THIS DATABASE IS CORRECT FOR YOUR APPLICATION.

+Users should ALWAYS WEIGH AND MEASURE YOUR ACTUAL PARTS and use those values in your OpenRocket simulation.
+Database errors, unannounced revisions to parts, and manufacturing variances can all cause OpenRocket to give incorrect CG and CP locations, and hence incorrect stability margin estimates.

+### DO NOT ASSUME THAT YOUR ROCKET WILL BE STABLE JUST BECAUSE OpenRocket SAYS IT IS.

+OpenRocket relies on mathematics that are only *approximations*.
+It cannot handle many cases, especially those involving asymmetric lift/drag.

 ## Installing and Uninstalling

 ### Installing with OpenRocket 2022 releases

-You don't have to do anything special.
+You don't have to do anything.
 This is the default database for the new OpenRocket.

 ### Installing with OpenRocket 15.03 (last stable release from 2015)